praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 ### Back to Work

-The enthusiasm for the Arduino component made me want to improve it and I set about fixing its most glaring defects:
+The enthusiasm for the Arduino component made me want to improve it and I set about fixing its most glaring defects.

 #### Numbers